 Coming back to Lean: When Leaders and Teams focus on improving, they probably won’t even notice that they are in a transformation.
 While continuously improving you make deliberate choices, guided by a common vision: on what to do and also on what NOT to do.

 As you can see the Agile Leader is a crucial element in creating autonomous teams.
 New responsibilities will replace old ones.
 The Agile Leader is responsible to make the organization understand why change is happening.
 Only with the support of executive management, human resources, business and other departments he can create space to learn new and unlearn old behaviour.

 In an Agile organization we replace Management by Leadership and this will not happen overnight!

 A typical pitfall is to not involve the teams in defining the the WHY, HOW and WHAT questions.
 This often leads to confusion and a disconnect to the greater goal of the organization.

 An Agile Leader always asks himself if he has the right people on board, before he starts asking questions.
 So the order is WHO -> WHY -> HOW -> WHAT.

 Only when this is the case, people will actually help to improve and work on the vision.
 It creates involvement, ownership and energy in the workplace.

 Most organizations have a vision, but it only lives at the board and management levels.

 Self-organizing teams can only be created by involving people to the company mission…and that will cost time and paying attention!

-This article was co-created with Jeroen Stoter, Transformation Director Agile Leadership at ‘Nederlandse Spoorwegen’ (the Dutch Railways).
+This article was co-created with Jeroen Stoter, at ‘Nederlandse Spoorwegen’ (the Dutch Railways).
 If you have any questions based on this blog?
-Don’t hesitate to contact us or join my Professional Agile Leadership training.
+Don’t hesitate to contact me or join my Professional Agile Leadership training.